EthanLampone/AI-CLASS-FALL-2025/HW4/README.md

 Now, we can see that even for a 2-ply game tree, there are still _a lot_ more moves that can be made farther down the tree.
 But, for 2-ply, this will do.
-However, there are still
+However, if we use iterative deepening (depth = 1, 2, ..., k), we can see that at certain depths, Player 1 has a positive outlook within the game.
+An prime example is depth 1.
+If we look at each of the 5 possible moves Player 1 can make, we see that 4

+**2. Heuristic Evaluation** The last part we will look at doing is creating a new evaluation function for the game states in yet another 2-ply game.
+For this we need to think about how the many states in a **Nim** game tree can be evaluated.
+My thinking was collecting all of the winning possible moves and subtracting them from the total number of losing moves a player could make (similar to Tic-Tac_Toe in the lecture).
+The 2-ply game tree with the new MV values using the _new_ evaluation values is below: